flowchart LR

 Three worked examples demonstrate the method by tracing, step by step, how the anchor forces each subsequent invariant answer.

 TCP worked example.
-Start from the anchor: IP provides unreliable datagrams across administratively decentralized paths.
+Start from the binding constraint: IP provides unreliable datagrams across administratively decentralized paths.
 No single entity controls the paths that TCP segments traverse; no router is obligated to report its queue state; no central scheduler allocates bandwidth.
+The Interface invariant — what IP chose to hide (reliability, ordering, congestion state) — is the constraint that forced TCP to exist.
 From this anchor, trace the cascade:

-- State (forced by distributed coordination): Because no central entity aggregates information, each endpoint must build its own model of the path.
+- State (forced by the FSM and distributed coordination): Because no central entity aggregates information, each endpoint’s FSM must build its own model of the path.
 The congestion window (cwnd) is the sender’s belief about available capacity, constructed from a measurement signal (ACK arrivals and their timing) that partially and noisily reflects the environment (bottleneck queue occupancy, competing traffic).
+SRTT (smoothed round-trip time) is the sender’s belief about path delay, constructed from the same ACK-based measurement signal.
 This is endpoint-local state — the only kind available when coordination is distributed.
+The FSM dictates what state variables are needed and what measurement mechanisms update them.

+The dependency chain for TCP runs Interface → Coordination → State → Time.
 Each step is forced by the previous one.
-A different anchor — say, a centralized network with a single administrator — would produce a completely different cascade (centralized coordination, global state, prescribed time), which is exactly what we see in datacenter TCP variants like DCTCP.
+A different binding constraint — say, a single-administrator datacenter — would produce a completely different cascade (relaxed coordination constraints, richer measurement signals, tighter margins), which is exactly what we see in datacenter TCP variants like DCTCP (Data Center TCP).

 DNS worked example.
 Start from the anchor: the global namespace is too large for one server (billions of records) and administratively decentralized (millions of independent organizations control their own names).
 From this anchor: